-(ATF) Chinese businesses have been targeted in Myanmar as massive public opposition to the coup continues to take a severe impact on business and foreign investment.
+(AF) Chinese businesses have been targeted in Myanmar as massive public opposition to the coup continues to make a severe impact on business and foreign investment.

 However, there have been claims on social media in the days since that these factories were deliberately torched by people hired by the Myanmar military.

 One Burmese-language report had a photo of a Chinese man who allegedly witnessed the arson attacks “by military terrorists” and said the people responsible also shot him.
 This is feasible, given the nature and history of the Myanmar military and the massive opposition they are currently facing all over the country.

 State-run media said late on Sunday that five factories in the garment-producing townships adjacent to Yangon had been razed.
 The Chinese Embassy in Myanmar later condemned actions of the “destroyers”, in a statement posted on their official Facebook account.
 It said late on Sunday that over a dozen factories in various industrial zones suffered arson or were “smashed”, but the embassy tally on the damage was raised to 32 factories the next day.